When porch pirates steal medicine instead of holiday gifts

 "There's a lot of packages stolen," he says, explaining that according to security research company SafeWise, it's about 250,000 packages every day.
 Stickle has worked with SafeWise.

-The postal service report estimated at least 58 million packages were stolen in 2024.
+The Postal Service report estimated that at least 58 million packages were stolen in 2024.
 "So what are the odds that one of those, unbeknownst to the thief, has some type of medication in it?"
 Nobody really knows for sure, he says.

 Ways to lower theft risk